A Woodland Scene

-Built in the 1950s, DYE II is a mausoleum to mankind’s wastefulness and engineering hubris, a radar station built like an oil rig in the middle of the cap, a top secret cold war base even a Bond villain would view as outrageous.
-One hundred and sixty men had manned this station in the DYE line, a radar early warning system that stretched across the arctic, a minute’s extra warning perhaps of a Soviet attack who’s bill must have been in the billions.
+Built-in the 1950s, DYE II is a mausoleum to mankind’s wastefulness and engineering hubris, a radar station built like an oil rig in the middle of the cap, a top-secret cold-war base even a Bond villain would view as outrageous.
+One hundred and sixty men had manned this station in the DYE line, a radar early warning system that stretched across the arctic, a minute’s extra warning perhaps of a Soviet attack whose bill must have been in the billions.
 To the North was another base, this one underground, cut into the ice, a city complete with its own nuclear reactor no less.
-But these places are only homes to the whistling wind, abandoned within days of the fall of the Soviet union.
+But these places are only homes to the whistling wind, abandoned within days of the fall of the Soviet Union.

-Then as I sat up I saw the strangest thing, a forest, green trees, branches, bark and living green, a world like an old lovers picture you find deep within a forgotten wallets inner most pockets.
-I saw this mirage before me, appearing wall to wall, as if one side of this room opened up onto a parallel world, a word that put the lie onto the idea that this one was beautiful, but only barren, a wall mart carpark one had chosen to traverse to prove their metal.
-I walked towards the wall and reached out and touched the wall paper, the forest scene, the fine complexity of the wood turning to rouge dots as my eyes go eyelash close.
+Then as I sat up I saw the strangest thing, a forest, green trees, branches, bark and living green, a world like an old lovers picture you find deep within a forgotten wallet innermost pockets.
+I saw this mirage before me, appearing wall to wall as if one side of this room opened up onto a parallel world, a word that put the lie onto the idea that this one was beautiful but only barren, a Walmart carpark one had chosen to traverse to prove their metal.
+I walked towards the wall and reached out and touched the wallpaper, the forest scene, the fine complexity of the woodturning to rouge dots as my eyes go eyelash close.
 What had pasted this here?
 Was it the military?
 I doubted it.
-Yes they’d spend billions on this weapon, but not a penny on something so frivolous as fancy wall paper.
+Yes, they’d spend billions on this weapon, but not a penny on something so frivolous as fancy wallpaper.
 Then I thought about the man who must have pasted it up, if he’d had permission, what regs he’d have broken, that single roll smuggled in, in his kitbag as the C47 hit the ice on its skis and rolled towards his posting.
-‘What had he done to be sent here’ I wondered?
+‘What had he done to be sent here I wondered?
 Then I imagined him sitting here, looking at this wall, this woodland scene, a reality only one millimetre thick but wall wide, if it brought him solace or just reminded him of the white emptiness of reality all around him.